 Satin finishes have more of a shine than an eggshell finish and therefore, they are an easy finish to keep clean.
 They are usually the finish of choice for kitchens and game or bonus rooms.
 They are a great finish for that billiard room over the garage where you want to entertain.

 Semi-gloss finishes have high durability and sheen and are the best finish selection for keeping the surface clean.
 They are often used on doors and trim and are a great choice for kitchens and bathrooms.

-Give Myrtle Beach Painter a call at 843-438-4840 for a free paint consultation – it will save you hours of time and aggravation in the long run.
+Give MBHS Painting Services a call for a free paint consultation – it will save you hours of time and aggravation in the long run.

 Conway, Loris, Myrtle Beach, North Myrtle Beach, Atlantic Beach, Briarcliffe Acres, Surfside Beach, Bucksport, Forestbrook, Garden City, Little River, Ayor, Socastee, Carolina Forest, Cherry Grove, Cool Spring, Fantasy Harour, Gallivants Ferry, Green Sea, Longs, Pine Island, Springmaid Beach